hanabi/hanabi.github.io/README.md

 * However, if both cards are not being "waited on", then players are supposed to play the card with the lower number (rank) first.
 * If a player plays a higher rank card first, it implies that the next copy of that suit is in someone else's hand, similar to the *The Priority Prompt* convention.
 And if there are no matching clued cards, it should cause a blind play, similar to *The Priority Finesse*.
 * This convention does NOT apply if the player does not have full knowledge of what the higher rank card is.
 In other words, players might just be trying to potentially play into someone else's hand (with only a chance that they have a matching suit), and this does not promise anything special.
+* This convention does NOT apply if one of the cards is a "blind" card.
+Blind cards should take priority so that *Ambiguous Finesses* can resolve faster.
+  * Note that unclued cards from *Gentleman's Discards* which are known to be non-layered do not count as "blind" cards.
 * For example, this is NOT a *Higher Rank Finesse*:
   * Alice has a known playable red 1 and a known playable blue 2 in her hand.
   * Alice plays blue 2.